-Mr. Hooper bred the muscular Judge to a smaller white female similar to the Boston breed.
+Mr. Hooper bred the muscular Judge to a smaller white female similar to Boston Terriers.
 Over two decades, Bostons became smaller, less aggressive in nature, and prettier.
 The Boston Terrier Club of America was created in 1891, and as they say, the rest is history.
 The breed was developed in Boston, and he is 1 of 10 dog species with the label, ‘Made In America.’

 If you are looking for an all-around family dog that doubles up as a playmate, cuddle buddy, and who is great company for young children, look no further.
 This breed is all of this and more.
 He is very versatile and is suited to most family homes.

 His well-balanced nature makes him a great addition to families with children.
 Despite being a small dog, his terrier genes make him a sturdy playmate.
 He’ll play his part in entertaining the kids, giving you some much-earned rest time.
 He loves to be part of the family gang and sees himself as an equal part of it, not the family pet.
 Not in a dominant way, but he loves to be the center of attention.